Beaumont (automobile): 1966-1969: As a standalone marque

 The Sport Deluxe (SD) models were equivalent to the Chevrolet Chevelle Super Sport trim level, and featured optional bucket seats and center console, as well as SD body striping and trim.
 The SD396 models are the most desirable Beaumonts today.
-Only 451 were built in 1967, but most succumbed to the harsh Canadian winter climate, which makes them significantly more rare than equivalent Chevelles and desirable to some collectors.
+Only 451 were built in 1967, but most succumbed to the harsh Canadian winter climate, which makes them significantly rarer than equivalent Chevelles and desirable to some collectors.
 The SD was actually the "Sports Option" package that was available on the Beaumont Custom Sport Coupe and convertible, rather than its own series early in 1967.
 Starting in December the model 738 Sport Deluxe model was separate, no longer the A51 Sport Option.
 In addition to the SD series, the Beaumont line included base, custom and deluxe lines.
 A convertible was available.
 Other body styles were identical to those offered on the Chevelle for the given year, including a very rare four-door hardtop offered from 1966 to 1969.
-The SD 396 version of the Beaumont built in 1966, in particular with 4 speed manual transmissions are exceedingly rare, as only 41 were ever built.
+Beaumont SD 396 cars built in 1966 with the 4 speed manual transmission are exceedingly rare; only 41 were ever built.

 Starting in 1970, GM Canada discontinued the Beaumont in favor of both Chevrolet Chevelle and Pontiac LeMans midsized cars, which were identical to U.S. models.

-Production and sales out of Canada
+Production and sales outside Canada

 Beaumonts were also made in a GM Overseas Operation factory in Arica, Chile, for the local market (the TECNA assembly plant assembled Beaumonts from CKD kits until 1971 using the 1968 bodystyle introduced during 1969), and the Canadian-made cars were sold in Puerto Rico for a time.
 Beaumonts were also locally assembled in South Africa at the GM Port Elizabeth assembly plant using CKD kits with a mirror-flipped 1968 Chevelle instrument cluster and dash (South African market cars are right-hand drive).
 Both Chile and South Africa commenced local assembly with CKD kits and local content components to avoid import tariffs.